MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/client-access/Test-EcpConnectivity.md

 ## DESCRIPTION
 The Test-EcpConnectivity cmdlet tests EAC connectivity by connecting to a specified EAC virtual directory, to any EAC virtual directories on a specified Exchange server, or to any EAC virtual directories that are available in the local Active Directory site.

 The first time you use this cmdlet, you might be required to create a test user.
-To create a test user, run the following command.
+To create a test user, run the following command:

+& $env:ExchangeInstallPath\Scripts\New-TestCasConnectivityUser.ps1

 The test results are displayed on-screen.
 The cmdlet returns the following information.